vlasky/pdf-reader-mcp/memory-bank/activeContext.md

   parameter into each source object, allowing different page selections for different files in the same request.
 Updated `README.md` and Memory Bank files again.
+- Created `CHANGELOG.md` with initial structure.
+- Created `LICENSE` file (MIT License).
+- Updated `.github/workflows/publish.yml` to include main branch trigger, conditional artifact creation/upload, conditional job execution based on tags, and a `create-release` job using `CHANGELOG.md`.

 ## 3. Next Steps

-- Update `memory-bank/progress.md` to reflect tool consolidation.
+- Update `memory-bank/progress.md` to reflect recent changes (Changelog, License, Workflow).
-- Build the project (`npm run build`) again after adding multi-source support.
+- Build the project (`npm run build`).
+- Test the updated GitHub Actions workflow by pushing a tag (e.g., `v0.3.0`).
 - Consider adding basic tests for the PDF handlers.
-- Commit the initial implementation to the Git repository.
+- Commit changes to the Git repository.
 - Potentially test the server using `@modelcontextprotocol/inspector` or by integrating with Cline.

 ## 4. Active Decisions & Considerations